Icemaker

 in the center of this gear, that's great - you own a 'microswitch'

 design.
-This is one of the most
+This is the most

 off: